dantheduke675/UMGC_SWEN_661_T7/README.md

 ```
 adb shell settings put secure enabled_accessibility_services com.google.android.marvin.talkback/com.google.android.marvin.talkback.TalkBackService
 adb shell settings put secure accessibility_enabled 1
+adb shell settings put secure touch_exploration_enabled 1
 ```

 and off again with `adb shell settings delete secure enabled_accessibility_services`.
+Touch exploration is the part the walk depends on and it does not always come up with the service, so confirm `touchExplorationEnabled=true` in `adb shell dumpsys accessibility` before trusting a run.
+The script also wants the Maestro CLI — it looks in `~/.maestro/bin/maestro` and takes a `MAESTRO=` override — for the one screen described below.

 The transcript is captured from the platform accessibility tree — the material TalkBack composes speech from — because release builds of TalkBack do not log utterance text.
-It establishes that every control has a name, a role and the correct state, and the order they are reached in; it does not establish exact wording or pacing. **VoiceOver has not been run**: no macOS host or iOS device is available to this project.
+It establishes that every control has a name, a role and the correct state, and the order they are reached in; it does not establish exact wording or pacing.
+Ten screens are read with `uiautomator dump`.
+Face ID sign-in is read with `maestro hierarchy` off the same tree, because its spinner never lets the window go idle and `uiautomator dump` only ever returns an idle window; the transcript names the reader under that screen.

+The pass found one defect, recorded rather than fixed: on Face ID sign-in the indeterminate spinner reaches the tree as a progress node whose entire accessible name is `75`, so TalkBack announces a figure that refers to nothing.
+The screen remains usable — the `Looking for your face…` line beside it is what carries the meaning — and the fix is either to keep the indicator out of semantics or to give it a real label.

+**VoiceOver has not been run**: no macOS host or iOS device is available to this project.
 Both are covered in full in `care_connect_flutter_frontend/ACCESSIBILITY.md` §8.

 ## Integration Testing